Praqma/reveals/code-academy/basic-jenkins/slides.md

 ## So, an automation platform helps us:

- * ensure our software is working
+ * Ensure our software is working
- * increase our development efficiency
+ * Increase our development efficiency
- * work in teams
+ * Work in teams
- * single source of truth
+ * Single source of truth
+ * Shorten the feedback loop

 Not bad, eh?